 Whether it’s a commercial space, office building, or an educational facility, restrooms are a crucial part of any building.
-It is essential to prioritize durability, water resistance, hygiene, safety and aesthetics when considering flooring options.
-The two popular choices are polished concrete and epoxy broadcast flooring; however, one is better suited than the other for restroom applications.
+It is essential to prioritize durability, water resistance, hygiene, safety, and aesthetics when considering flooring options.
+Two popular choices are polished concrete and epoxy broadcast flooring; however, one is far better suited than the other for restroom applications.

 Polished Concrete Flooring: